-- Two years following flow-through placements; - One year after the Company waived tax deductions relating to exploration work, exceptionally for this year, with the federal budget, the Company is entitled to a two-year-delay.
+- Two years following flow-through placements; - One year after the Company waived tax deductions relating to exploration work.

 However, there is no guarantee that these exploration expenses will qualify as exploration expenses in Canada, even if the Company is committed to taking all the necessary measures in this regard.
 Refusal of certain expenses by the tax authorities could have a negative tax impact for investors.